Being registered and approved by the Financial Conduct Authority (FCA) is an important requirement for any online payment processor.

 Protection if a payment were to go wrong

-Ability to check the Financial Services Register to see if a company is regulated before parting with any money
+You can check the Financial Services Register to see if a company is regulated before parting with any money

-It’s important to only partner with a regulated supplier to deliver your school’s online payment facility.
+So it’s important to only partner with a regulated supplier to deliver your school’s online payment facility.

-Online Payments is regulated by the FCA
+Our Online Payments is regulated by the FCA